|Brown Focused On Creating Jobs|

-From there, Brown toured the police station with Police Chief Michael Winn.
-Thoughout the station tour, Brown was mostly a silent observer, only asking a few questions, as Winn explained the status of crime and the police department to him.
+From there, Brown toured the police station with Police Chief Michael Wynn.
+Throughout the station tour, Brown was mostly a silent observer, only asking a few questions, as Wynn explained the status of crime and the police department to him.
 Outside of the station, Brown was full of jokes and stories for the local officials.

 others.
-Winn proudly told Brown about the the Berkshire County Drug Task Force.
+Wynn proudly told Brown about the Berkshire County Drug Task Force.

 Local officials showed Brown the condition of the current police station because the city wants to find funding to build a new one.

 "We're a small city with the problems of a big city," Wynn told Brown.
 "We get a little bit of everything."

 Brown received a similar tour of the fire station, where he saw the city's equipment and inquired about its need.
 Brown gave business cards to city officials and said he'd sponsor grant applications.